cowprotocol/docs/docs/cow-protocol/reference/contracts/core/vault_relayer.md

 Internal balances can be withdrawn from the `Vault` at any time for their `ERC20` equivalent amounts.

 Orders with the `sellTokenBalance` flag set to `internal` will withdraw using this process.
 The `buyTokenBalance` flag can also be set to `internal` in order to receive trade proceeds in internal balances instead of `ER20` token balances.

-### Fallback ERC20 Allowances

-The third and final method of approving tokens for CoW protocol is to use direct `ERC20` allowances to the `GPv2VaultRelayer`.
-This works like most other trading protocols, where for each token you want to sell, an allowance must first be approved for the `GPv2VaultRelayer` contract.

-Orders with the `sellTokenBalance` flag set to `erc20` will withdraw using this process.
-The `buyTokenBalance` flag can also be set to `erc20` in order to receive trade proceeds directly in `ERC20` amounts.

 ## Data Types and Storage